jupyter/jupyter/docs/source/what_is_jupyter.md

 kernels are also available LINK_HERE).

 With this design, any program (that you enable) can talk to your kernels using common internet communication technologies like HTTP.
 This gives you the power to edit, view, share, and manipulate your data across many different programs.
+One kernel can even connect to multiple editing programs simultaneously!
+(Similarly, in JupyterLab, you can connect a notebook and a console to the same kernel!)

 Project Jupyter actually defines a standard (LINK) that other programs can follow that will allow them to hook into your kernels in virtually any way